-IVF cost in New Jersey even with an insurance plan can be quite expensive.
+IVF cost even with an insurance plan can be quite expensive.
 And for those who are not covered by an insurance plan, for as per the limitation of the law, the only other option is to opt for personal loans for special medical program offers.
 For such candidates, there are a few programs that can share your financial burden in New Jersey.

 IVF Advantage program helps people save on the IVF cost in New Jersey.
 It requires the candidates to pay the first fee which includes two frozen and two fresh embryo cycle, saving 40% on the total cost of buying each cycle individually.
 This program is for all the self-paying patients.

 This is another discount program which cuts your cost for egg freezing.
 Each candidate pays the upfront free for 1, 2 or three cycles, saving 20% on the total clinical charges.
 This discount program also covers the cost of freezing the egg for 2 years.